seabird-chat/runescape-plugin/README.md

 <prefix>rexp <server> <skill>[, <skill>...]
 ```

+## Configuration

+Configuration is passed via environment variables.
+You can also set values with a `.env` file.

+Expected values:
+`HOST_PORT`: host and port to connect to
+`TOKEN`: your core authentication token

 ## Usage

 ```
 $ pipenv shell
 $ pipenv install

+# Set configuration options
+$ $EDITOR .env
 $ cd runescape-plugin
 $ python3 .
 ```